ABHISHEKPRASAD16/ABHISHEKPRASAD16/README.md

 ## 🎨 My Work Environment

-A well-designed workspace fuels both creativity and productivity.
-Here’s a glimpse of a typical creative setup:
+A creative and focused work environment is key to productivity.
+Below is a representation of a person working on their laptop to set the tone for my workflow:

 ![Person Working with Laptop](https://via.placeholder.com/600x300?text=Person+Working+with+Laptop)